Christine Willes

 Christine Willes is a Canadian television, theatre and film actress who is best known for her roles as Delores Herbig on the Showtime comedy-drama Dead Like Me and Gladys the DMV demon on the CW supernatural drama television series Reaper.
 She is also known for her role as Granny Goodness on the CW series Smallville.

 Career

 Willes played the recurring role of Agent Karen E. Kosseff, a government counselor, on the TV show The X-Files.
 She also appears in a minor recurring role on the show Reaper on The CW, as Gladys, a demon from Hell who works in the DMV.
-She was nominated for a Leo Award in 2008 for that role.
+She was nominated in the 2009 Leo Awards in the category of Best Supporting Performance by a Female in a Dramatic Series for that role.
 Like her Dead Like Me co-star Callum Blue, she was cast as the villain Granny Goodness on The CW's Smallvilles tenth and final season (Blue appeared in the previous season as Zod).
 She also had a small role in the award-winning film Trick r Treat starring Anna Paquin, which also featured another Dead Like Me co-star, Britt McKillip.
 She also played Vera Kane on CW series the 100.